Georgia among first U.S. states to provide COVID-19 shots to kids under 16

 More than a dozen states surveyed by Reuters - including Texas, Idaho, Arizona, New York, Massachusetts, Illinois and Minnesota - said they would wait for the go-ahead from an advisory committee of the U.S. Centers for Disease Control and Prevention (CDC) before they start administering the vaccine to children under 16.

-In Minnesota, providers are permitted to give a vaccine as soon as the U.S. Food and Drug Administration clears it.
-Like most other states, it will wait for guidance from a CDC committee, which will likely include information on correct dosing and potential safety concerns, a spokesman said.
+In Minnesota, providers are permitted to give a vaccine as soon as the U.S. Food and Drug Administration clears it, but a spokesman said it will wait for guidance from a CDC committee, which will likely include information on correct dosing and potential safety concerns.

 The committee will meet on Wednesday and states could begin vaccinating children as soon as Wednesday and Thursday.